Employee Advocacy and Internal Comms: a Powerful Collaboration

 Advocacy helps you build a stronger employer brand and generate engagement in your workforce to find trusted advocates who can promote your brand.

 Now, on the other hand, here are a bunch of examples of advocacy:

-- Employees displaying company swag: when employees share photos of themselves covered in company swag and company-branded clothing, accessories, and all that fun stuff.
+- Employees displaying company-branded merch.
+When employees share photos of themselves covered in company merch and company-branded clothing, accessories, and all that fun stuff.

-Goals you can achieve with advocacy and internal comms
+Goals you can achieve with advocacy & internal comms

 Like we already said, your internal comms system will interact with employee advocacy for several purposes.
 But let’s give some examples.